wowjinxy/libPorpoise/CONTRIBUTING.md

-# Contributing to Porpoise SDK
+# Contributing to libPorpoise

-Thank you for your interest in contributing to Porpoise SDK!
+Thank you for your interest in contributing to libPorpoise!
 This document provides guidelines and information for contributors.

 ## Code of Conduct